Sanitary Computing Scale Barrel-top platform

 The tag lists: App.
 Type Serial H-10.

-References:1Bob Terry, Honest Weight: The Story of Toledo Scale, Xlibris, United States, 1999, pp. 105-106.
+1Bob Terry, Honest Weight: The Story of Toledo Scale, Xlibris, United States, 1999, pp. 105-106.

 See Exhibits > Price Computing Scales